Division of Student Affairs

 For more information on the Office of Student Affairs, or any office within the Division of Student Affairs, please visit the website at www.hsc.unt.edu/departments/studentaffairs or contact the Office of Student Affairs at 817-735-2505.

 Department of Enrollment Services

-The Department of Enrollment Services is comprised of the Office of the Registrar, Financial Aid Office and the Office of Testing and Evaluation Services.
-Enrollment Services oversees all enrollment processes for the University, provides student academic and financial services to our current and former students and also provides academic support services to faculty.
+The Department of Enrollment Services is comprised of the Office of the Registrar, The Office of Financial Aid and the Office of Testing and Evaluation Services.
+Enrollment Services oversees all enrollment processes for the University, provides student academic and financial services to our current and former students and provides academic support services to faculty.

 Office of Financial Aid